Ecclesiastical trial of Stewart Ruch: Trial proceedings

-The trial began on July 14 with what the assistant prosecutor, ACNA employee Rachel Thebeau, said was a "powerful week for the Prosecution."
+The trial began on July 14 with what the assistant prosecutor, ACNA employee Rachel Thebeau, said was a good week for the prosecution.
 However, on July 19, provincial prosecutor C. Alan Runyan resigned from the case in an email to Wood.
 Runyan stated that "the trial process had been irreparably tainted" after an unnamed member of the trial court allegedly questioned a prosecution witness for over an hour on material that had not been introduced into evidence.
 Runyan said that the material, which related to the ACNA's earlier investigative process, had been ruled improper by the court in an unpublished pre-trial order.
 According to Thebeau, Runyan objected to the line of questioning, although a statement issued by trial court president David Bryan claimed Runyan had not objected.
 In resigning, Runyan claimed that "the trial process had been irreparably tainted" by the exposure of the other court members to "an unwarranted suspicion of provincial investigative bias" outside of the trial record, and he called on the court to release the full trial record and redacted transcripts to ACNA members.
 In response, Ruch's counsel filed a motion for a directed verdict of "not guilty".
 Wood appointed Archdeacon Job Serebrov to take up the case as provincial prosecutor and the court rescheduled the trial to resume on August 11.

 However, Runyan's resignation was followed a week later by a letter from Thebeau to members of the ACNA that was published online.
 Thebeau alleged that the trial court member whose questioning triggered Runyan to resign had access to the prosecution's files.
 Thebeau reported that on July 18 she discovered the court member had access to her Dropbox files and during the questioning referred to "documents and files that I have seen but are not with the Court."
 According to Thebeau, the chief operating officer of the ACNA had granted the court member access to Thebeau's files a month earlier with the approval of the ACNA chancellor.
 After she learned of the court member's access to her files, according to RNS, Thebeau said "she was invited by ACNA officers to 'consider (her) termination.'
 She submitted her resignation on Friday."
 Wood responded by calling Thebeau's allegations "serious but misguided," and the ACNA College of Bishops and the ACNA Executive Committee issued a joint statement that they "find no evidence to suggest that the Archbishop or members of his staff acted in any way that violates or compromises the proceedings that are active before the court."
 However, some bishops distanced themselves from the joint statement, with Chip Edgar and Alex Cameron—who sat on the Provincial Tribunal that hears appeals from the trial court—saying they recused themselves from the meeting.
-"I believe it is inappropriate for the College of Bishops to comment at all on this matter prior to the conclusion of the trial," Edgar said in a letter to his diocese.